Connect with others who understand.

 • Eating a cool dessert and light meals

-If you opt for a cooling shower or bath, be sure not to shock your system with water that is too cold.
+If you opt for a cooling shower or bath, be sure not to shock your system with cold water too fast.
 Start with lukewarm water, then slowly lower the temperature.

 If you want to work out, do so in a cool environment.
 Avoid hot or stuffy rooms.
 If you plan any outdoor activity, try to do it during the cooler early morning hours or in the evening.